New Approaches to Probing Minkowski Functionals: Introduction

-While the bispectrum or its higher order analogs, multispectra, are more commonly used in studying departure from Gaussianity \citep{Bartolo04}, alternative statistics such as Minkowski functional (MFs) too are routinely used for this purpose.
-MFs describe the morphological features of a fluctuating (random) fields \cite{Mecke94,SB97,SG98,WK98}.
-The MFs for a Gaussian field is well understood and close form expressions exist~\citep{Tom86}.
-Any departure from the MFs of a Gaussian field will signify detection of non-Gaussianity.
-The MFs have been used to detect non-Gaussianity using projected (2D) fields such as CMB \citep{HKM06}, Weak Lensing \citep{MJ01} as well as using 3D density fields as mapped by the Galaxy surveys e.g. SDSS \citep{Pk05,Hk08,HKM06, HTS03, Hk02}.
-Several analytical results exist for prescriptions to model non-linear gravity as well as biasing schemes both in quasilinear and highly nonlinear regimes \citep{Hk08}.
-The MFs have been used also for the study of CMB data e.g. BOOMERanG data \cite{Nat10} as well as for the WMAP data \citep{Komatsu03, Erik04}.
-The MF based approach has also been used to study the effect of lensing on the CMB \citep{STF00}.

-While the study of primordial NG may be the primary motivation behind the study of MFs in the context of CMB, they have also been applied to probe gravity induced secondary NG using weak-lensing convergence or $\kappa$-maps \cite{MJ01, Taruya20}.
+While the bispectrum or its higher-order analogues, multispectra, are more commonly used in studying departure from Gaussianity \citep{Bartolo04}, alternative statistics such as Minkowski functionals (MFs) too are routinely used for this purpose.
+MFs describe the morphological features of a fluctuating (random) fields \citep{Mecke94,SB97,SG98,WK98}.
+The MFs for a Gaussian field are well understood and closed-form expressions exist~\citep{Tom86}.
+The MFs have been used to detect non-Gaussianity using projected (2D) fields such as the CMB \citep{HKM06}, weak lensing \citep{MJ01} and 3D density fields as mapped by the galaxy surveys e.g. SDSS \citep{Pk05,Hk08,HKM06, HTS03, Hk02}.
+Several analytical results exist for prescriptions to model non-linear gravity as well as biasing schemes both in the quasilinear and highly nonlinear regimes \citep{Hk08}.
+The MFs have been used also for the study of CMB data e.g. \cb{4-year COBE DMR data \citep{Nov00}}, BOOMERanG data \citep{Nat10} as well as for the WMAP data \citep{Komatsu03,Erik04,HM12}.
+The MF-based approach has also been used to study the effect of lensing on the CMB \citep{STF00}.
+Using a MF-based approach on WMAP 7-year data \cite{HM12} recently obtained $f_{\rm NL}^{\rm loc}=20\pm 42$, $f_{\rm NL}^{\rm equi}=-121\pm 208$ and $f_{\rm NL}^{\rm orth}=-129\pm 171$.
+The recent constraints from Planck data release \citep{Planck13} are as follows: $f^{\rm NL}_{\rm local}=2.7 \pm 5.8, f^{\rm NL}_{\rm equil}= -42 \pm 75,$ and $f^{\rm NL}_{\rm ortho}= -25 \pm 39$. \cb{MF-based analysis using Planck data produces results that are consistent with a null-hypothesis for the local model of non-Gaussianity \citep{Planck13a}.} While the estimation of primordial NG may be the primary motivation behind the study of MFs in the context of CMB, they have also been applied to probe gravity-induced secondary NG using weak-lensing convergence or $\kappa$-maps \citep{MJ01, Taruya20}.